 Once your combiner box is installed, you can mount the panels on the roof.
 (Or do this step last.)
-After a lot of research, I used 3M adhesive pads.
+After a lot of research, I used 3M VHB 4950 adhesive tape.
 Some people screw their panels to the roof, which certainly would work, but that’s just 16 more holes to rust or leak.
 Make sure to put a layer of self-leveling sealant over the top of the solar panel feet/adhesive pads to prevent dirt and water from compromising the attachment and haven’t had any issues.

 To the inside we go!
 Here is where you just follow all the wiring diagrams.
 (See how easy that was?)
 Buy a kit that has all the connectors and shrink tubing clearly labeled so you don’t have to go back to your favorite hardware store (where they probably already know you by name) five more times in a weekend to get this project done.
-Before cutting any wire, carefully fitting and laying out the location of the charge controller, on/off switch, IPN remote and shunt relative to your inverter (if you have one) and other stuff is very important or you’ll be cramming stuff into a wall cavity or struggle to find places to attach all the components.
-I mounted the charge controller inside the wall with flush-mounted face places after I finalized the interior.
+Before cutting any wire, carefully fitting and laying out the location of the charge controller, on/off switch, IPN remote and shunt relative to your inverter (if you have one) and other stuff is important or you’ll be cramming stuff into a wall cavity or struggle to find places to attach all the components.
+I mounted the charge controller inside the wall with flush-mounted face plates after I finalized the interior.